 Critical care units should provide a speech and language therapy service 5 days per week with a consideration to increasing to 7 days per week, in particular in large units and in level 4 hospitals.
-The critical care speech and language therapy team should be led by a dedicated clinical specialist or an experienced senior.
+The critical care speech and language therapy team should be led by a clinical specialist or an experienced senior.
 As per the RCSLT Position paper (2019), funding should be made available for the routine use of instrumental assessment such as FEES (flexible endoscopic evaluation of swallowing) and for the training of staff in this specialist skill.
 The MOC (2014) recommends a staffing ratio of 0.06WTE/critical care bed (0.07WTE/bed including 20% headroom) (see table 1).
-Consideration should be given to increasing this recommendation to 0.1WTE per critical care bed in line with UK guidelines for the provision of intensive care services 2022.
+Note that UK guidelines now recommend 0.1WTE/critical care bed.